maneesha777/Datascience/python_oops_assignment/python_oops.md

 ### Q18.
 Describe three applications for exception processing.

 Ans.
+Errors that occur at runtime are called exceptions or logical errors.
+That is the program is syntactically correct, but the code results in an error.
+    Applications of exception processing  are when ;

+    1.try to open a file(for reading) that does not exist (FileNotFoundError) 2.try to divide a number by zero (ZeroDivisionError) 3.try to import a module that does not exist (ImportError) and so on.
+Whenever these types of runtime errors occur, Python creates an exception object.

 ### Q19.
 What happens if you don't do something extra to treat an exception?

 Ans.
 An exception object is created when a Python script raises an exception.
+If not handled properly, it prints a traceback to that error along with some details about why that error occurred.
-If the script explicitly doesn't handle the exception, the program will be forced to terminate abruptly.The programs usually do not handle exceptions, and result in error messages.
+The programs usually do not handle exceptions, and result in error messages.

 ### Q20.
 What are your options for recovering from an exception in your script?